Introducing Supportive - Profiles in your Gmail Learn more

 What is Proxycurl's Historic LinkedIn Employee Count Tool, and why is it useful?

-Proxycurl's Historic LinkedIn Employee Count Tool counts employees during historical snapshots and provides a trend line dating as far back as the user wants (with the caveat that it's only accurate as long as there are no major statistical confounding factors, such as the company being in stealth).
-This might already sound awesome to you!
+Proxycurl's Historic LinkedIn Employee Count Tool counts employees during historical snapshots and provides a trend line dating as far back as the user wants, with the caveat that it's only accurate as long as there are no major statistical confounding factors, such as the company being in stealth.
+This might already sound awesome to you.
 But let's talk about why you might want to use this tool.

-First of all, we have to understand that LinkedIn employee data is a good estimate for total employee data: We're mostly interested in the tech sector in the English-speaking world, where LinkedIn is the ubiquitous social media platform for sharing employment status.
+First of all, we have to understand that LinkedIn employee data is a good estimate for total employee data.
+We're mostly interested in the tech sector in the English-speaking world, where LinkedIn is the ubiquitous social media platform for sharing employment status.
 And we won't be looking back more than a few years in time, so LinkedIn's status as such won't be in question.
-We'll also apply common sense to the results; if our trend line goes down to 0 and news stories said that the company in question was in stealth but existed, we'll believe the news stories, not our trend line.
+We'll also apply common sense to the results.
+If our trend line goes down to 0 and news stories said that the company in question was in stealth but existed, we'll believe the news stories, not our trend line.

 Example: HireEZ